 Using Data Table for Dynamic Chart Range

-The only one thing that leads you to use next method is when you delete data from a table, your chart will not get updated.
+In the above chart, when I have added the amount for Jun, the chart gets updated automatically.
+The only thing that leads you to use the next method is when you delete data from a table, your chart will not get updated.

 The solution to this problem is when you want to remove data from the chart just delete that cell by using the delete option.